-Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+Manages the deployment and scaling of a set of PodsThe smallest and simplest Kubernetes object.
+A Pod represents a set of running containers on your cluster., and provides guarantees about the ordering and uniqueness of these Pods.

 A StatefulSet operates under the same pattern as any other Controller.
 You define your desired state in a StatefulSet object, and the StatefulSet controller makes any necessary updates to get there from the current state.

 StatefulSets are valuable for applications that require one or more of the following.

 In the above, stable is synonymous with persistence across Pod (re)scheduling.
 If an application doesn’t require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller that provides a set of stateless replicas.
 Controllers such as Deployment or ReplicaSet may be better suited to your stateless needs.

 The example below demonstrates the components of a StatefulSet.